Health

 Those at particular risk are teenage boys, new dads, and elderly men.

 Depression is a high risk factor for suicide.
 Even though rates of depression in Australia are greater in women, suicide rates for men are higher.
-On average, six out of every eight people who die by suicide in Australia are male.
+On average, three quarters of the people who die by suicide in Australia are male.

-Depression is just like any other medical problem.
+Depression is just like any other medical condition.
 It requires treatment.
-The earlier you seek help, the quicker you’ll start to feel better.
-The good news is that you’re not alone; help is at hand.
+The earlier you seek help, the sooner you’ll start to feel better.
 If you think you might be suffering from depression, speak to your doctor for further guidance and support.

 Other places where you can seek help include: